 Finding: Complies as Proposed.
 Due to the size of the site and program, the applicant has been able to break the buildings into multiple smaller buildings to better fit in with the scale of the residential neighborhood.
-The buildings are spread out over the large site to better reduce their impact.
-The proposed structures are larger than the residential homes within the adjacent blocks, but is not inconsistent with the make-up of the McLoughlin Conservation District.
+The buildings are spread out over the large site to better reduce their impact and the buildings in this development are primarily located adjacent to or on upper yard to reduce the visual impact.

+The proposed structures are larger than the residential homes within the adjacent blocks, but is not inconsistent with the make-up of the McLoughlin Conservation District or the existing buildings onsite.
 There are commercial areas within the District, primarily along 7th Street, but McLoughlin has several areas throughout the neighborhood where there is commercial development adjacent blocks of residential.
 Examples include the Century Link building at 222 High St., the St. Johns Church at 417 Washington St., and the Oregon City School which anchors the northeast portion of the District.
 Additionally, the site has historically been used for the OC Public Works operations, and the redevelopment of the site will not remove any existing uses, but rather bring the existing facility up to current design standards of the District.
 Appropriate designs and redevelopment will reinforce the contextual relation of the site with the McLoughlin neighborhood as a whole.